We assist in maintaining your visa status and supporting you through your WSU journey as a student…and beyond!

 - Write a detailed explanation of the unforeseen event that caused the shortfall of funds.

 - Provide a brief supporting statement from your academic advisor indicating your academic status and your anticipated time to degree completion.

-Please contact us if you have any questions about this award or if you are facing a financial emergency.
+Please contact us if you have any questions about this award or if you facing a financial emergency.

 International Emergency Fund

 The International Emergency Fund at Washington State University (WSU) is for any student or visitor on an F or J visa status in the WSU system who currently resides in the United States.

 Here, an emergency is defined as an unexpected or unforeseen, unplanned occurrence beyond the individual’s control that temporarily prevents them from obtaining funds through regular means to meet basic needs.
 The funds are applied on a case-by-case basis through an application process with priority going to meet basic needs for qualifying circumstances.